vtothsvk/AP-Home/Documentation/GIT.md

 ## Git project management

 Git issues have more uses than at first glance may seem.
 If understand as tasks, they can be organised into **projects**.
-Github supports various project management (for example [Kanban](https://en.wikipedia.org/wiki/Kanban_(development))) by which git issues can be handled.
+Github supports various project management methods (for example [Kanban](https://en.wikipedia.org/wiki/Kanban_(development))) by which git issues can be handled.
 Check out the [projects](https://github.com/vtothsvk/AP-Home/projects) tab for more info.

 ## Formatting text - Markdown